 Bayer takes note of the EFSA's recommendation that the consent holder should "increase the sensitivity and precision of the monitoring strategy by using a more sensitive testing method, like F2 screening.
-Periodic estimations of resistance alleles through F2 screening, together with a robust farmer complaint system should replace annual diagnostic concentration assays" (Annex 2: EFSA statements 2.25 and 2.26).
+Periodic estimations of resistance alleles through F2 screening, together with a robust farmer complaint system should replace annual diagnostic concentration assays" (Annex 2: EFSA statements 2.26-2.28).
 As explained in the 2021 post-adoption teleconference (Ref.
 AA/FS/yog - OC-2021 - 24516820), F2 screening is resource intensive and expensive because of the need to rear a large number of genetic lines and multiple insect generations.
 In regions outside of the EU, it is used regularly in a few cases with very high resistance risk (e.g. millions of hectares cultivation), high value markets, and consequently well-developed technical capacity (dedicated labs) e.g., maize and soybean pests in Brazil, and cotton pests in Australia.
 Therefore, the implementation of F2 screening for resistance monitoring of the MON 810 target pests in Iberia (Spain and Portugal) is considered disproportionate to the area of MON 810 cultivation in the region and the related risk for resistance development.
+Highlighting the principle of proportionality, it should be noted that the area of MON 810 maize cultivation has significantly reduced in the EU in 2023 compared to the previous years: decreasing from 67.620,05 ha (2022) to 46.327,42 ha (2023) in Spain31, and from 2287 ha (2022) to 1898 ha (2023) in Portugal32.